-Non-Prime users will see green text below the listing price that directs them to a deal, according to Jungle Scout.
+Non-Prime users will see green text below the listing price that directs them to a deal.
 Users who find your page through the Amazon Coupons landing page will see coupons highlighted with an orange ribbon.

 **How can you maximize your return on coupons? **